 - 1/2 cup chocolate chips

-- Sift the flour, cocoa powder, baking soda and the salt into a a separate medium bowl, and then set aside.
+- Sift the flour, cocoa powder, baking soda, and salt together.
+Set aside.

-- Store cookies in an airtight container for up to 3 days at room temperature or up to one week, if kept in the refrigerator.
+- Store the cookies in an airtight container for up to 3 days at room temperature or up to a week in the refrigerator.

 - Refrigerate unbaked cookie dough up to 3 days.
 Or, freeze cookie dough up to 3 months.

 - Line a baking sheet with parchment paper and prepare the dough as usual.
 Scoop out cookie mounds onto the baking sheet.
 You can crowd the dough mounds together, just do not let them touch.
 Freeze until hard.
 Transfer the frozen dough mounds to an airtight container or plastic bag.
 Store in the freezer.
 Bake frozen cookies without thawing, it will add an extra 3 to 5 minutes of bake time.